avarshney15/cse15l-lab-reports-/lab-report-3.md

     OUP/Rybczynski/ch3.txt
 ```
 In this example, "-type f" was used to find all of the files in the folder, including the ones in all of the sub directories.
-I found this command by searching on google and then finding this website "https://www.computerhope.com/unix/ufind.htm".
+I found this command by searching on google and then finding this [website](https://www.computerhope.com/unix/ufind.htm).
 ## -Printf
 This command helps us print useful information such as the path, owner or size of each file in a directory.
 ```